kasenetz/hbcd-docs/docs/data_access/data_access.md

 **Make sure that you meet the following access eligibility requirements:**

 1. You must have a research-related need to access the data.
 2. You must be associated with an NIH-recognized research institution and have the approval of an authorized signatory official of that institution.
-Visit eRA Commons to learn about institutional signing officials: [https://www.era.nih.gov/erahelp/commons/commons/roles/SO.htm](https://www.era.nih.gov/erahelp/commons/commons/roles/SO.htm)
+Visit [Signing Official (SO)](https://www.era.nih.gov/erahelp/commons/commons/roles/SO.htm) on eRA Commons to learn about institutional signing officials.
 3. Your institution must have an active Federalwide Assurance (FWA)

 **Identify an authorized signatory official at your institution**.
 If you are unsure of who at your institution is an authorized signing official, do not know whether your institution has an FWA, or have any other questions, please email nbdc@mail.nih.gov.